 Who are Lindsay and Werner?

 Known to get agitated at social injustices, and having to sit in one spot for too long.
-She spent the first part of her professional life working off Parliament Hill in Canada helping change federal legislation themed to human rights and the cessation of genocide.
+She spent the first part of her professional life working off Parliament Hill in Canada helping change federal legislation tackling human rights and the cessation of genocide.

 She sat on the board of Open North, an organization that uses open data and technology to engage citizens in the political process.
-Then moved to Indonesia to help run three companies.
+Then moved to Indonesia, and lived in the jungle helping run three companies themed to design, architecture, and education.
 Upon returning to Canada, she devised and led the Global Shapers community’s first international project involving over 250 cities for the WEF.

 Dr. Werner Vogels